-The English translation of the name of this town is “city on a plain” or “’city of light”, and just that it is.
+The English translation of the name of this town is “city on a plain” or “city of light”, and just that it is.
 Located amidst the hills in the central province of Sri Lanka, Nuwara Eliya is the highest point (6000 feet) above sea level and is blessed with a cold climate throughout most of the year.
-This town was developed as recently as the 19th century and its breathtaking natural beauty, luscious tea estates and one of kind waterfalls are what lure visitors here.
+This town was developed as recently as the 19th century and its breathtaking natural beauty, luscious tea estates and one of a kind waterfalls are what lure visitors here.

 What to see in Nuwara Eliya?

-A beautiful and much sought after tourist attraction in Nuwara Eliya is Lake Gregory that is located at the center of the town.
+A beautiful and much sought after tourist attraction in Nuwara Eliya is Lake Gregory that is located in the center of the town.
 This is a man-made lake built during the British rule and is used for recreation and water sports today.

 The scenic grasslands of Horton Plains are a must visit during your stay in Nuwara Eliya.
 Breathtaking views and beautiful creatures are what you will see on this chilly and windy point in Sri Lanka.
-Due to the widespread species of flora and fauna in this 3000 hectare plateau, Horton Plains was declared a UNESCO world heritage site in 2010.
+Due to the widespread species of flora and fauna in this 3000 hectare plateau, Horton Plains Was declared a UNESCO world heritage site in 2010.